ICPRplshelp/UofT-Timetable-Prototype/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.3.

+## Disclaimer

+My code is really messy.
+The `HTML` files should be fine, but my coding practices for the `.ts` files might look really off to someone who is very experienced with JS/TS.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.